MnM/gwt-portlet-bridge/README.md

     to the application script.
 The same dynamics as the above point therefore applies.
 Once again this should not pose a problem to most Portal & WSRP implementations.

-## Copyright

-All of the deliverable code in the GWT Portlet Bridge has been dedicated to the public domain.

-Anyone is free to copy, modify, publish, use, compile, sell, or distribute the original GWT Portlet Bridge code, either in source code form or as a compiled library, for any purpose, commercial or non-commercial, and by any means.

 ## Version History

 The version history can be found [here](https://github.com/chfourie/gwt-portlet-bridge/blob/master/docs/Version-History.md).